jpdevries/hits/README.md

 Hits for MODX tracks pagehits with a punch.
 Hits counts MODX Revolution page view and stores them in a custom table.

-Hits does two things:
+With hits you can:
- * allows you to record page hits based on a provided hit_key (such as a resource id)
+ * record page hits based on a provided hit_key (such as a resource id)
- * Returns the results of a hit query
+ * Returns the results of a hit query and use with getResources

 ## Usage